openstack/magnum/install-guide/source/common/prerequisites.rst

      .. code-block:: console

-        GRANT ALL PRIVILEGES ON magnum.* TO 'magnum'@'controller' \
+        GRANT ALL PRIVILEGES ON magnum.* TO 'magnum'@'localhost' \
           IDENTIFIED BY 'MAGNUM_DBPASS';
         GRANT ALL PRIVILEGES ON magnum.* TO 'magnum'@'%' \
           IDENTIFIED BY 'MAGNUM_DBPASS';